 The Aristocracy Hill report formerly was available online; however, Fever River’s website was hacked in 2014, and this report is among several that, as of March 2015, had not yet been restored.)

-Note: Despite the value of Fever River’s surveys, there are unfortunate typographical errors in some of them.
+Note: Despite the value of Fever River’s surveys, there are unfortunate typographical and factual errors in some of them.
 Notably, in this report, Fever River reports that the Town House condominium building originally cost $57 million to construct.
 The Town House, which was largely completed in 1957, actually cost $2.5 million to build.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.